The Dupont Splash Pad is open everyday 11AM to 7PM. Between the hours of 11AM - 5:30PM only residents are permitted and

 Public swimming facilities typically open for the swimming season after public schools are released for the summer.
 The season generally closes prior to the start of the next school year.

 The three municipal pools are fully accessible to persons with disabilities.
 Livingston Pool provides a zero-entry way, and Raco-Theodore Pool, and Hunt Pool are each equipped with hydraulic lifts for pool access.
-Dupont Splash Park will be fully accessible to persons with disabilities upon completion as well.
+Dupont Splash Park is accessible to persons with disabilities as well.

 Raco Theodore Pool - Raco Theodore Pool will close to the public during private swim meets during the 2019 summer.
 Closed 6/28 6/29, 6/30, 7/5, 7/6, 7/7, 8/2, 8/3 and 8/4.
 All dates are tenative.